 Gifting creates millions of tons of waste and is claimed that half of it ends up in landfills.
 Paper with coatings, glitter, foil, bows, etc. is generally not recyclable.
 While these numbers do not change the fact that we have somehow collectively accepted the idea that a gift is not truly thoughtful unless it’s literally hidden inside something shiny and we believe it is time to consider cutting it out.

 Instead of reaching for another plastic pen or gift basket emblazoned with your company colors, try looking for alternative gifting solutions that create minimum impact on our planet, reduce waste and become more environmentally responsible.

-There are also alternatives like secondhand gifting which are perfect for unique and smart gifts.
+There are also sustainable alternatives like secondhand gifting which are perfect for unique and smart gifts.
 Secondhand stores are full of affordable and one-of-a-kind homewares, electronics, children’s toys, shoes, and clothing.
 Not only are these gifts cost-effective, but they’re also sustainable alternatives to buying new things.
 Best places to find secondhand gifts are Antique shops, Online, Flea Market.
 But if you do wish to buy new always choose eco-friendly alternatives over a regular plastic product.

 Taking a Closer Look at some popular ‘Green’ Packaging Alternatives

 The most common alternatives to plastic are paper, cloth, glass and metal.
 But replacing all plastic with these materials is not an ultimate solution, but a better move than plastic made packaging.

 - Paper Packaging- A paper bag.
 It’s recyclable and an excellent packaging option, right?
 They can last for many uses.